MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Performance
 -----------

 In principle, TPSAs should have equivalent performance to matrix/tensors for low orders and small number of variables, perhaps slightly slower at order 1 or 2 as the management of these data structures involves complex code and additional memory allocations.
-But from order 3 and higher, GTPSA-based codes outperform matrix/tensor codes because the number of coefficients remains much smaller as shown in :numref:`fig.tpsa.size` and :numref:`fig.tensor.size`, and the complexity of the elementary operations (resp. multiplication) depends linearly (resp. quadratically) on the size of these data structures.
+But from order 3 and higher, GTPSA-based codes outperform matrix/tensor codes because the number of coefficients remains much smaller as shown in :numref:`fig.tpsa.size`, :numref:`fig.tensor.size` and :numref:`fig.matrix.size`, and the complexity of the elementary operations (resp. multiplication) depends linearly (resp. quadratically) on the size of these data structures.

 .. _fig.tpsa.size:
 .. figure:: fig/tpsa-sizes.png